How small businesses can succeed with digital transformation

 Client relationship management (CRM)

-A CRM tool gives you the gift of understanding your customers better and personalising your communications to suit their preferences.
+A client relationship management (CRM) tool helps you understand your customers and personalise your communications.
+In fact, 27% of professionals say improving customer experience is a key reason for adopting technology.
 With CRM, you can centralise customer information and interactions across the business, and set up reminders such as when to follow up with prospects.

 Getting paid